6 rounds, 1 round per week – commencing 19th April 2021

 A. All players will need to be affiliated with a MCF club.
 Players don’t need to be currently Manchester based if they have played in the league in recent seasons, however conversely, someone who is affiliated with a MCF club, but does not live in Manchester and has never played in the league is not viewed as being eligible.

-A. The rounds draw will be made available on Sunday morning.
+A. The rounds draw will be made available on Saturday.
 Players then have a day and half to message their opponents on Lichess and agree a new time, or confirm the standard time.
 Players can play at any point during the week (including Saturday).

 Q. Who was Jody Heaton?